 Kidney stones are painful.
-As I walk through medical emergency departments, it is often quite evident who is there trying to pass a stone.
+As I walk through medical emergency departments, it is often quite evident who is trying to pass a stone.

-While it is impossible to prevent a patient from ever making another stone, some strategies reduce the risk.
+While it is impossible to prevent a patient from making another stone, some strategies reduce the risk.
 However, prevention is not a one-size-fits-all strategy, and following up with a urologist for a thorough evaluation is critical.

 After a kidney stone episode, the follow-up visit starts with obtaining a detailed medical and dietary history for the patient in my clinic.
-If they could catch the stone, I send it to a lab to determine the type.
+If they could catch the stone, I sent it to a lab to determine the type.
 This information helps guide prevention and dietary recommendations.
 I also take urine and blood tests to provide additional clues as to why the stone formed.
-If this was not the first stone or there is a strong family history of stones, I ask the patient to complete a 24-hour urine collection test.
+If this was not the first stone or a strong family history of stones, I ask the patient to complete a 24-hour urine collection test.

-Tips: Kidney Stone Prevention
+Tips: Preventing Kidney Stones

 - Hydrate, hydrate, hydrate